astronomer/astro-docs/cloud/stable/04_customize-airflow/04_airflow-alerts.md

 ### Integrate SendGrid with Astronomer
-SendGrid gives you 40,000 free emails for the first 30 days of your account, then 100 emails/day for free after that.
-We expect this to be more than enough emails for alerting you when a task fails or retries.
+SendGrid grants users 40,000 free emails within the first 30 days of an account opening and 100 emails per day after that at no cost.
+This should be more than enough to cover alerts when a task fails or retries, though you may want to consider upgrading your account if you're running Airflow at a significant scale.

 To get started with SendGrid: